seshoumara/seshbot/README.md

 ## Available commands:

-- general: !bot, !itch, !LLH, !jam, !discord
+- static: !itch, !LLH, !jam, !discord (these commands moved from code to JSON file, to edit/add new ones much easier)
+- general: !bot
 - text to speech: !tts <test>
 - Faeria: !tournament, !players
-- Twitch (restricted): !so <streamer>, !raid <streamer>
+- Twitch (restricted): !so <streamer>, !raid <streamer> (streamer data moved from code to JSON file, to edit it much easier)

 ## Screenshots: